I Believe in You and Me: Commercial performance

-"I Believe in You and Me", the first single from The Preacher's Wife Soundtrack, debuted at number seven and number six, on the US Billboard Hot 100 and Hot R&B Singles charts, the issue date of December 28, 1996, respectively.
+The song impacted radio on November 20.
+According to Broadcast Data Systems, the ballad received "151 spins on 82 radio stations".
+The song was part of Arista's "complex multisingle campaign that is designed to illuminate the various musical styles showcased on the album," with plans to release Houston's funk-arranged production of "Somebody Bigger than You and I", an "all-star" jam featuring husband Bobby Brown and his New Edition group mates Ralph Tresvant and Johnny Gill and female R&B artists Faith Evans and Monica.

+The song was officially released on December 10, 1996.
+On the Billboard issue dated December 28, 1996, it debuted inside the top ten of both the Billboard Hot 100 and Hot R&B Singles charts at numbers seven and six respectively.

 Four weeks later, on January 25, 1997, it was released in the R&B marketplace as a two-sided single with "Somebody Bigger Than You and I" from the soundtrack.
 It peaked at number four on the Billboard Hot R&B chart, staying on the chart for 20 weeks.
 The following week, it also reached a peak of number four on the Billboard Hot 100 chart, becoming Houston's 16th top five hit.
 The song entered the Billboard Adult Contemporary chart at number 19, the issue date of December 14, 1996 and peaked at number two, making it her 21st top ten hit of the chart, the issue date of March 1, 1997.
 The song was ranked thirty-three on the 1997 Billboard Year-end Hot 100 Singles chart.
 Additionally, "I Believe in You and Me/Somebody Bigger Than You and I" two-sided single placed at position number twenty-nine on the 1997 Billboard Year-end Hot R&B Singles chart.
-On the Billboard Adult R&B Songs list, the song peaked at number one staying there for four weeks.
+On the Billboard Adult R&B Songs list, the song peaked at number one, staying there for four weeks.

 The single was certified Platinum for the shipments of 1,000,000 copies or more by the Recording Industry Association of America (RIAA) on February 4, 1997, becoming Houston's fourth Platinum single.

 Worldwide, it was released as the second single from the soundtrack after "Step by Step".
 The single peaked at number 16 on the UK Singles Chart, number 59 in Canada and number 46 in Sweden.

+Music video

+The music video for Houston's version of the song was filmed in Fishkill, New York.
+It uses the single version produced by David Foster, which features a different arrangement from the jazz version produced by Houston and Mervyn Warren.
+The scenery is set in a wintery forest with her singing as she is surrounding with trees decorated with Christmas lights, live orchestration and lightning flashes.
+Scenes from the movie are intercut in the video.